 - Cancer

 - Diabetes

 - Epilepsy

 - HIV

 - Multiple Sclerosis

 - · Hearing or Sight impairments

 - Mobility Difficulties

-- · Mental Health or Learning Difficulties
+- Mental Health or Learning Difficulties

-We will advertise the name of our designated Lead Professional for Disability Equality, who will ensure, in addition to the annual review, that disabled school members are involved in discussions about policy or practice changes that occur at times during the year.
+Our designated Lead Professional for Disability Equality (the Headteacher) will ensure, in addition to the annual review, that disabled school members are involved in discussions about policy or practice changes that occur at times during the year.

-The Lead Professional for DES will involve disabled school members and others in the production, delivery, monitoring and evaluation of an annual Action Plan for disability equality.
+The Lead Professional will involve disabled school members and others in the production, delivery, monitoring and evaluation of an annual Action Plan for disability equality.